SumeghaGodara/snakemake/_build/html/_sources/basic_tutorial.md.txt

 1 of 1 steps (100%) done
 Complete log: /home/jovyan/.snakemake/log/2019-02-27T130941.260352.snakemake.log
 ```
-and there will be two new files,
+> Upon execution there will be two new files, '0Hour_001_1_fastqc.html' & '0Hour_001_1_fastqc.zip'

-> Point to note: snakemake configuration file is by default called `Snakefile`
+> Note: snakemake configuration file is by default called `Snakefile`

 ### Updating the Snakefile to track inputs and outputs

-At the moment this is basically just a shell script with extra syntax... what's the point?
+> At the moment this is basically just a shell script with extra syntax... what's the point?

-Well, **shell scripts - and this snakefile, too - will rerun the command every time you run the file, even if there's no reason to do so because the file hasn't changed.**
+> Well, **shell scripts - and this snakefile, too - will rerun the command every time you run the file, even if there's no reason to do so because the file hasn't changed.**

-**Digression:** This is particularly important for large or long workflows, where you're dealing with 10s to 100s of files that may take hours to days to process!
+> **Digression:** This is particularly important for large or long workflows, where you're dealing with 10s to 100s of files that may take hours to days to process!
 It can be hard to figure out which files to rerun, but (spoiler alert) snakemake can really help you do this!

-**It's hard to track this kind of thing in a shell script - I usually just comment out the lines I don't want run, or break my commands up into multiple shell scripts so they don't take so long - but with snakemake, you can annotate the rule with input and output files!**
+> **It's hard to track this kind of thing in a shell script - I usually just comment out the lines I don't want run, or break my commands up into multiple shell scripts so they don't take so long - but with snakemake, you can annotate the rule with input and output files!**

-Change your snakefile to look like this:
+- Change your snakefile to look like this:

 ```
 rule fastqc_a_file: